Bobeart/cs3041-18d.github.io/docs/syllabus.md

 - Before 8:30am the morning of their call, indicate which current questions on Slack that you like (with emoji, a comment, whatever).
 We will ask the top 3-5 questions submitted each week.

 ## Design Sprints | Course Overview
 The core of the work in this class will fall under the broad category of "Design Modules" - worth 50% of your overall grade.
 While some of the following will be done entirely in class, other modules will be done in teams with more formal feedback mechanisms.
-Included below are a set of examples of what these design sprints might emphasize. _The following list will likely change over the course of the semester_.
+Included below are a set of examples of what these design sprints might emphasize. _The following list will likely change over the course of the term_.
 Your output for each of these modules will consist of a [design document](designdocs.html)

 - _Airport App Design_
   - Topic: Human-Centered Design Process